Combatting the Deadly Myths and Toxic Conceptions of Drug Use

 Thousands of people participate in the annual Recovery Month, sponsored by the Substance Abuse and Mental Health Services Administration, which takes place in September.
-College campuses and events take place all over the country to encourage the idea that mental health and addiction are a serious problem, and that people who suffer from them are not alone.
-The general message states that behavior health is essential to overall health, that prevention and treatment are effective, and that people really can and do recover.
+College campuses and events take place all over the country to encourage the idea that mental health and addiction are serious problems, and that people who suffer from them are not alone.
+The general message states that behavioral health is essential to overall health, that prevention and treatment are effective, and that people really can and do recover.

 24 Hour Rehab Hotline – Get Help Now